kalabic/audioformatlib/src/AudioFormatLib/Resampler/README.md

 Maintains Wide Usability - LGPL is library-friendly: developers using it in closed-source/proprietary apps can still link to it without needing to open-source their own code, as long as they comply with LGPL requirements (e.g., allow dynamic linking or relinking).

-Future-Proof - don’t have to reevaluate license compatibility every time you add new LGPL code.
+Future-Proof - don’t have to reevaluate license compatibility every time new LGPL code is added.

 ### About a NuGet package option of using AudioFormatLib under the LGPL